-Google has announced that they have updated Gmail to make it more secure, from now on Gmail will use an encrypted HTTPS connection.
+Google has announced that they have updated Gmail to make it more secure.
+From now on, Gmail will use an encrypted HTTPS connection for all communications, ensuring that your emails are protected from prying eyes.

-Google’s Gmail has supported HTTPS since it launched, and HTTPS was made the default connection back in 2010, the company has said that the changed are designed to make your emails more secure.
+Google’s Gmail has supported HTTPS since it launched, and HTTPS was made the default connection back in 2010.
+The company has stated that these changes are designed to make your emails more secure and to protect your privacy.

 In addition, every single email message you send or receive—100 percent of them—is encrypted while moving internally.
 This ensures that your messages are safe not only when they move between you and Gmail’s servers, but also as they move between Google’s data centers—something we made a top priority after last summer’s revelations.